Systematic desensitization is an essential part of your toolbox to reduce and eliminate fear.

 Present the stimulus again, only a little bit closer, or louder, or more intense.
 For instance, looking at the clipper from a distance, or listening to the sounds it makes – from a distance.
 Allow the animal to habituate – again, look for relaxation.
 Don’t move on until the animal is completely relaxed with this level of intensity.

 Then gradually increase the stimulus exposure.
 In the case of nail clipping, you might start with simply tapping the nails with the clipper.
 If the animal starts to show signs of tension, you might be advancing too quickly.
 The trick with systematic desensitization is going really slowly, perhaps taking several days or weeks.
 Exposure should barely be intense enough for the animal to notice the stimulus initially.
 It’s time to increase exposure once the animal is relaxed and no longer pays attention to the stimulus at the current level.

 Finally, you clip the nail.
 Ideally, the animal actually doesn’t respond to the stimulus.

-SD is a special type of habituation, and it reduces the risk of sensitization and the other pitfalls of habituation.
+SD reduces the risk of sensitization and the other potential pitfalls of habituation.

 SD has been shown to potentially be a critical element in treating separation-related destructive behaviour in dogs.
 One study found that SD reduced the frequency of destructive separation-related behaviour in dogs to 1/4th of baseline rates – and the level of intensity of these behaviours were reduced to less than half of levels seen prior to training.

-Although SD is a useful technique in a number of settings, it will take time so used as a stand alone procedure it’s probably not appropriate in the veterinary clinic.
-It is most often combined with counterconditioning (CC) in such settings – I’ll expand more on the combined procedure (SD/CC) in another post.
+Although SD is a useful technique in a number of settings, it will take time, so used as a stand alone procedure it’s probably not appropriate in many cases, such as in the veterinary clinic.
+It is most often combined with counterconditioning (CC) in such settings – I expand more on the combined procedure (SD/CC) here.

 … What’s your experience?
 Have you successfully used SD without CC – or what types of problems have you had?
 Let us know in the comment section below!